IMF to replace Lipton as first deputy managing director

 Lipton, a 66-year-old American economist, had held the position since September 2011, longer than any other first deputy managing director.
 But his departure comes 19 months before his official term expires in September 2021.

+Georgieva praised Lipton’s “outstanding economic experience and expertise” and said his policy maker’s perspective had improved the rigor of the IMF’s analytical work.

 The IMF said a search for Lipton’s successor would begin shortly.
-Traditionally, the IMF has been headed by a European, while the No. 2 spot has been held by an American, reflecting the U.S. status as the Fund’s largest shareholder.
+Traditionally, the IMF has been headed by a European, while the No. 2 spot has been held by an American, reflecting the U.S. status as the fund’s largest shareholder.
 It was unclear whether Georgieva will continue that tradition or select a foreign national for the job.

-(Reporting by David Lawder; Editing by David Gregorio)
+Georgieva also announced the departure of Carla Grasso as chief administrative officer and deputy managing director.

+Grasso, a dual national of Brazil and Italy, joined the fund in 2015.
+Her responsibilities included overseeing and coordinating the IMF’s budget, human resources, information technology, general services and internal audit functions.